-Your metabolism represents the amount of calories that you burn while at rest and represents around 90-95% of all calories that you burn in any given day.
+Your metabolism represents the number of calories that you burn while at rest and represents around 90-95% of all calories that you burn on any given day.

 Low vitamin B12, low mitochondrial energy production, low thyroid hormone, a history of recurrent dieting, etc. have all been shown to slow down your metabolism.

 So instead of burning, let’s say, 2,000 calories per day – you may only be burning 1400-1500 calories per day if your metabolism is only functioning at 75% of normal.

 Obviously with a metabolism that slow it will be VERY difficult to lose any weight.

 Vitamin B12 is one of those nutrients that can affect your metabolism and here’s how: